Alley: New York City

 New York City's Manhattan is unusual in that it has very few alleys, since the Commissioner's Plan of 1811 did not include rear service alleys when it created Manhattan's grid.
 The exclusion of alleys has been criticized as a flaw in the plan, since services such as garbage pickup cannot be provided out of sight of the public, although other commentators feel that the lack of alleys is a benefit to the quality of life of the city.
 Since there are so few alleys in New York, film location shooting requiring alleys tend to be concentrated in Cortlandt Alley, located between Canal and Franklin Streets in the blocks between Broadway and Lafayette Street in the TriBeCa neighborhood of lower Manhattan.

 Two notable alleys in the Greenwich Village neighborhood in Manhattan are MacDougal Alley and Washington Mews.
 The latter is a blind alley or cul-de-sac.
 Greenwich Village also has a number of private alleys that lead to back houses, which can only be accessed by residents, including Grove Court, Patchin Place and Milligan Place, all blind alleys.
 Patchin Place is notable for the writers who lived there.
 In the Brooklyn Heights neighborhood of Brooklyn, Grace Court Alley is another converted mews, as is Dennett Place in the Carroll Gardens neighborhood.
 The former is a cul-de-sac.

-Shubert Alley is a 300 ft long pedestrian alley at the heart of the Broadway theater district of New York City.
+Shubert Alley is a 300 ft pedestrian alley at the heart of the Broadway theater district of New York City.
 The alley was originally created as a fire exit between the Shubert Theatre on West 45th Street and the Booth Theatre on West 44th Street, and the Astor Hotel to their east.
 Actors once gathered in the alley, hoping to attract the attention of the Shubert Brothers and get employment in their theatrical productions.
 When the hotel was torn down, and replaced with One Astor Plaza (1515 Broadway), the apparent width of the alley increased, as the new building did not go all the way to the westernmost edge of the building lot.
 However, officially, Shubert Alley consists only of the space between the two theatres and the lot line.